mesqueeb/is-what/README.md

 getType(specialObject) // returns 'Object'
 ```

-> Please note that `isPlainObject` will only return `true` for normal plain JavaScript object.
+> Please note that `isPlainObject` will only return `true` for normal plain JavaScript objects.

 ## TypeScript